guyingzhao/gplist/README.md

 ## Introduction

 Info.plist is a manifest-liked file to store properties of an application.
 It's file format can be xml or binary.
-This library is a pure python implementation to manipulate plist file.
+This library is a pure python implementation to manipulate plist file and parse mobileprovision file.

 ## Usage

 The `PlistInfo` is an ordered dict-liked class, so you can treat it as an ordered dict.

 When parsing from binary data or file, `PlistInfo` will automatically detect the format and get the correct result.

+`MobileProvision` is an ordered dict-liked class too, and basically its data comes from xml plist.

 ### Binary Format